Skip to main content

 To be prepared for this course, we recommend that you have:

-• A resistance to acute ocean sickness
+• resistance to acute ocean sickness

-• Comfort working safely in confined spaces on a vessel
+• comfort working safely in confined spaces on a vessel

-Pathways Future career and study options
+Future career and study options

 Career pathways